 If you have Adobe Photoshop experience and basic HTML and CSS skills, this book will help you learn how to design for performance.
 The first three chapters are available for early release here, as well as pre-order of the print book.

 This talk focused on performance from a designer's and front end developer's perspective, including the basics of page speed, optimizing HTML, CSS and images, and implementing responsive design with an eye on performance.
-Iterations of this talk have been given at the NY Web Performance Meetup, Fluent Conference and the Fluent Online Conference.
+Iterations of this talk have been given at the Women Who Code NYC Meetup, NY Web Performance Meetup, Fluent Conference and the Fluent Online Conference.

 Front End Performance series (O'Reilly Programming Blog)